vtexdocs/dev-portal-content/docs/guides/Getting-Started/getting-started/making-your-first-request.md

 ## Before starting

-Each request to VTEX APIs [must be authenticated](https://developers.vtex.com/docs/guides/getting-started-authentication).
-And to use the Developers Portal `TEST METHOD`, you must use [application keys](https://developers.vtex.com/docs/guides/getting-started-authentication#application-keys).
+Each request to VTEX APIs [must be authenticated](https://developers.vtex.com/docs/guides/getting-started-authentication), either with [application keys](https://developers.vtex.com/docs/guides/getting-started-authentication#application-keys) or [user tokens](https://developers.vtex.com/docs/guides/getting-started-authentication#user-token).
+The Developers Portal `TEST METHOD` requires [application keys](https://developers.vtex.com/docs/guides/getting-started-authentication#application-keys), meaning a pair of `appKey` and `appToken`.

 So before proceeding with this guide, make sure you have a valid pair of `appKey` and `appToken` with the necessary [permissions](https://help.vtex.com/en/tutorial/roles--7HKK5Uau2H6wxE1rH5oRbc) to execute the requests you want.
 If you do not have this credential yet, learn more about how to [create application keys](https://help.vtex.com/en/tutorial/application-keys--2iffYzlvvz4BDMr6WGUtet).